Last Updated: 08/12/2020

-The Hawaii State Legislature awards grants funded by the State under Hawaii Revised Statutes, Chapter 42F.
+Until the 2020 session, the Hawaii State Legislature has awarded grants funded by the State under Hawaii Revised Statutes Chapter 42F.
 Chapter 42F Grants (frequently known as “Grants-in-Aid” or GIAs) are awarded for two types of requests:

-- Capital Improvement Projects (CIPs) to construct and/or repair buildings and other facilities.
+- Capital Improvement Projects (CIPs) to construct and/or repair buildings and other facilities, and

 - Operating funds to support programs.